 Preventing Air Pollution and Global Warming

-Making Use of IoT and Big Data Analysis for Optional Ship Operation
+Making Use of IoT and Big Data Analysis for Optimal Ship Operation

-NYK began its Innovative Bunker and Idle-time Saving (IBIS) project on its containerships in fiscal 2012 with the aim to achieve optimal economical vessel operations.
-From fiscal 2013, the knowledge and know-how acquired by IBIS was used on other types of vessels — not only containerships — in the IBIS Two project to optimize ship's operations according to the characteristics and conditions of each vessel.
+We began its Innovative Bunker and Idle-time Saving (IBIS) project on its containerships in fiscal 2012 with the aim to achieve optimal economical vessel operations.
+From fiscal 2013, the knowledge and know-how acquired by IBIS was used on other types of vessels — not only containerships — in the IBIS TWO project to optimize ship's operations according to the characteristics and conditions of each vessel.

-Our platform for using big data is the Ship Information Management System (SIMS).
-We've already installed SIMS on more than 196 of our operating vessels to increase the use of IoT in vessel operation as of March, 2018.
+Our platform for using big data is the Ship Information Management System (SIMS), and we are enforcing the use of IoT in vessel operation.

 We've also developed the portal site "LiVE", which displays data collected through SIMS and "VPAS" (Vessel Performance Analysis System), And we have applied for patents for these systems.